Airbus, Boeing climb close to $100 billion in air show deals

-FARNBOROUGH England Airbus (AIR.PA) and Boeing (BA.N) climbed close to the $100 billion (58.3 billion pound) mark for plane deals at the Farnborough Airshow on Wednesday, demonstrating demand for new passenger jets despite concerns raised by their already record full order books.
+FARNBOROUGH England Airbus (AIR.PA) and Boeing (BA.N) climbed close to the $100 billion mark for plane deals at the Farnborough Airshow on Wednesday, demonstrating demand for new passenger jets despite concerns raised by their already record full order books.

 Recent profits warnings from airlines such as Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) have stoked fears of a sharp slowdown in demand for new aircraft or even cancellations.